 I don’t need to remind you that this is the holiday season, though I should remind you that it’s only 5 days until Christmas Day as I write this (better get that shopping done très rapide).
 This is the season chock full of traditions that normal people never get tired of: There’s the tree.
 The ornaments.
 The decorations.
 The greeting cards to send out.
 The shopping for presents.
 The carols and carolers.
 The ugly sweaters.
 And candy canes, sugar plums, and other similar stuff loaded with too much sugar.

-However, I must acknowledge that these films have a devoted following, attracting large volumes of viewers (or at least large by basic cable standards) who desire something that’s wholesome for the whole family and/or is an escape from the difficulties of the real world and its controversies on the all-news channels just a few spots up the dial.
+However, I must acknowledge that these films have a devoted following, attracting large volumes of viewers (or at least large by basic cable standards) who desire something that’s wholesome for the whole family and/or is an escape from the difficulties and controversies of the real world on the all-news channels just a few spots up the dial.
 Attracting such a large, devoted audience will only drive Hallmark to make more Christmas-themed movies, as formulaic as they may be; indeed, they’re churning out an astonishing 33 new movies this year.

-This week, two totally different pieces about Hallmark’s Christmas movie kick piqued my interest: This discussion that aired last weekend on NPR about Hallmark’s success in the genre, and this blog post from a certain internet/TV provider in the Madison area that literally turns the Hallmark holiday movie tropes into a game of bingo.
+This week, two totally different pieces about Hallmark’s Christmas movie kick piqued my interest.
+One was this discussion that aired last weekend on NPR about Hallmark’s success in the genre; the other was this blog post from a certain internet/TV provider in the Madison area that literally turns the Hallmark holiday movie tropes into a game of bingo.
 They inspired me to take a stab at creating a spec script… uh, okay, less of a full-fledged script and more of a basic storyboard-like organizing of my own Hallmark Channel Christmas movie.